Flerb/docs/docs/applications/messaging/installing-unrealircd-on-ubuntu-15-10.md

 This should be set to 0600 - so only the owner can read and write.
 Further reading on exactly what this means is available in the External Resources section.

+    Do you want to support SSL (Secure Sockets Layer) connections?

+This question is asking whether you want SSL to be supported.
+SSL, while allowing a secure connection, would require you to obtain a certificate.
+Certificates generally need to be signed by a trusted third-party, and this can be expensive and time consuming, so it is advised that you press Enter to make it use the default of no SSL.

+    Do you want to enable IPv6 support?

+This guide assumes the default no has been used, but some readers may wish to make use of their IPv6 addresses.

+    Do you want to enable ziplinks support?

+`ziplinks` is intended to aid communication between networks running more than one server.
+Only one is being set up here, so press Enter to accept the default no.

+    Do you want to enable remote includes?

+This would allow you to use the same config file across different servers.
+Again, we are only running one server here and as such this isn't needed.
+Press Enter to accept the default of no.

+    Do you want to enable prefixes for chanadmin and chanowner?

+Enabling prefixes will enable the easier identification of administrators in channels, so press Enter to acccept the default of yes.

+    What listen() backlog value do you wish to use?
+Some older servers have problems with more than 5, others work fine with many more.

+The listen() backlog value gives the number of connections that can be queued at a time.
+This option is not particularly important, as not many will likely need to be queued but your server should be more than capable of a much higher number than five.
+Press Enter to set it at five, or optionally increase it if you are expecting to have many people trying to connect at once.

+    How far back do you want to keep the nickname history?

+The server supports a command called `/whowas` which tells the client what usernames a given user has used in the past.
+2000 is the default.
+This is more than enough as most users will seldom change their username and those who do are unlikely to do it more than 2000 times.

+    What is the maximum sendq length you wish to have?

+This is the amount of bytes that the server can have queued to be sent before the connection is closed.
+The default 3000000 is plenty.
+Press Enter to accept it.

+    How many buffer pools would you like?

+Keeping this setting at the default 18 should keep memory usage down, press Enter to accept this.

+    How many file descriptors (or sockets) can the IRCd use?

+This determines how many connections can be open at a time.
+Most servers will never exceed the default of 1024, if you are expecting more than 1024 connections, then increase this option accordingly, otherwise press Enter to accept the default.